Gerasimus of the Jordan: Biography

 Gerasimus was born into a wealthy family in the province of Lycia, the southern part of Asia Minor, but he left his family wealth and worldly affairs to become a monk.
 He departed for the region Thebaid in the Egyptian desert, later again returning to his native Lycia.
 About the middle of 5th century Saint Gerasimus went to Palestine and settled in the wilderness near the Jordan River.
 There he established a monastery and became known for his righteous life of asceticism and prayer.
 He is reputed to have attended to the Fourth Ecumenical Council at Chalcedon in 451.

-The story of Gerasimus and the lion, when the saint tamed the animal by removing a thorn from its paw and taught it obedience, became widely known in the Christian world.
+The anecdote of Gerasimus and the lion, when the saint tamed the animal by removing a thorn from its paw and taught it obedience, became widely known in the Christian world.
 A parallel tale is preserved about St. Jerome, but, as has been argued, the tale of Jerome may have derived from a confusion with the exploits of Gerasimus, as Jerome in later Latin is "Geronimus".

 Saint Gerasimus of the Jordan died in 475 (or, by other accounts, 451).
 His feast day is celebrated on 4 March by the Eastern Orthodox Church and on 5 March by the Roman Catholic Church.